radiantearth/stac-spec/extensions/README.md

 ## Core STAC Extensions

-These extensions are considered stable, and are included directly in this repository.
+These extensions are considered stable and are widely used in many production implementations.
+As additional extensions advance through the [Extension Maturity](#extension-maturity) classification they will be added here.

 | Extension Title                             | Identifier | Field Name Prefix | Scope            | Description |
 |---------------------------------------------|------------|-------------------|------------------|-------------|